Pamela Wyndham

-Pamela Adelaide Genevieve Grey, Viscountess Grey of Fallodon (born Wyndham; later Pamela Tennant, Baroness Glenconner; 14 January 1871 – 18 November 1928), was an English writer.
-The wife of Edward Tennant, 1st Baron Glenconner, and later of Edward Grey, 1st Viscount Grey of Fallodon, she is one of the Wyndham Sisters by John Singer Sargent which were at the centre of the cultural and political life of their time.
+Pamela Adelaide Genevieve Grey, Viscountess Grey of Fallodon (born Wyndham; previously Pamela Tennant, Baroness Glenconner; 14 January 1871 – 18 November 1928), was an English writer.
+The wife of Edward Tennant, 1st Baron Glenconner, and later of Edward Grey, 1st Viscount Grey of Fallodon, she is one of the Wyndham Sisters painted by John Singer Sargent, who were at the centre of the cultural and political life of their time.
 Like their parents, they were part of The Souls.

 Early life

 Wyndham was born on 14 January 1871 at Clouds House in Salisbury, Wiltshire, England.
-She was the daughter of Percy Wyndham (1835–1911) and Madeline Caroline Frances Eden Campbell.
+She was the daughter of Hon.
+Percy Wyndham (1835–1911) and Madeline Caroline Frances Eden Campbell.
 Her mother was the daughter of Sir Guy Campbell, 1st Baronet, and his wife Pamela FitzGerald, daughter of Lord Edward FitzGerald and Pamela Syms.
-Her father was the son of George Wyndham, 1st Baron Leconfield, and his wife Mary Fanny Blunt, the daughter of Reverend William Blunt.
+Her father was the son of George Wyndham, 1st Baron Leconfield, and his wife Mary Fanny Blunt, the daughter of Rev. William Blunt.

-The 1899 portrait of Pamela and her sisters (Mary, wife of the 11th Earl of Wemyss, and Madeline, wife of Charles Adeane, the Lord Lt. of Cambridgeshire) by John Singer Sargent, known as the Wyndham sisters, has been described as "the greatest picture of modern times" by The Times.
+The 1899 portrait of Pamela and her sisters (Mary, wife of the 11th Earl of Wemyss, and Madeline, wife of Charles Adeane, the Lord Lieutenant of Cambridgeshire) by John Singer Sargent, known as the Wyndham sisters, was once described as "the greatest picture of modern times" by The Times.

 Career

 In 1919, Wyndham published the successful memoirs of her son Edward Tennant, who had been killed during World War I. She also published poems, prose, children's literature, and edited poetry and prose anthologies.

-She was friends, among others, with Henry James, Oscar Wilde and Edward Burne-Jones, and was part of the "poetic and literary circle known as The Souls".
+She was friends, among others, with Henry James, Oscar Wilde and Edward Burne-Jones, and was part of the poetic and literary circle known as The Souls.
 In 1912, she hosted three lectures by Ezra Pound in her private art gallery.
 One her greatest friends was Edith Olivier; Olivier was a year younger than Wyndham, and they were childhood friends.

+In April 1927, as Viscountess Grey, she became the first President of the newly formed North East Coast branch of the Electrical Association for Women in Newcastle-on-Tyne.

 Personal life

-In 1895, she married Edward Tennant (1859–1920), who was educated at Eton and at Trinity College, Cambridge.
-Edward was the eldest surviving son of eleven children born to Sir Charles Tennant, 1st Baronet, and succeeded to his father's baronetcy upon his death in 1906.
-In 1911, he was raised to the peerage as Baron Glenconner, of The Glen in the County of Peebles.
+In 1895, Pamela Wyndham married Edward Tennant (1859–1920), who was educated at Eton and at Trinity College, Cambridge.
+Edward was the eldest surviving son of eleven children born to Sir Charles Tennant, 1st Baronet, and succeeded to his father's baronetcy upon the later's death in 1906.
 From 1908 until his death in 1920, he served as Lord Lieutenant of Peeblesshire.
 His sister, Margot Tennant, was married to H. H. Asquith, Prime Minister from 1894 until 1928.
+In 1911, Edward Tennant was raised to the peerage as Baron Glenconner, of The Glen in the County of Peebles, which gave Pamela Tennant the title of Baroness Glenconner.

-Together, they were the parents of:
+Pamela and Edward Tennant were the parents of: